ybnd/vis3d/ML/examples/example.md

 A.of;
 ```

+You can navigate the cube by scrolling.
+To scroll the XZ and YZ views in `Cube.of`, scroll while pressing down Shift and Alt.

+#### InteractiveMethods

 These figures contain menu boxes where you can select a *slice method* and a *postprocess method*.
 These methods determine how portions of the 3d image are extracted from the array `A.cube`.
+They're called *InteractiveMethods* since you can swap and modify their parameters on the fly.

 The most basic *slice method*, `slice`, just slices a part of the cube an index of one of the axes of the cube.
 Other slice methods such as `blur_slice` modify the raw data by blurring it and combining information from multiple slices to generate an image.